Index

 As we have confirmed in above sections, Holly and G.T can call each other by dialing their extensions number directly.
 If we want to make outgoing call to our customers, how can we do it?

 Since the external line is connected to VOIP provider's network ( or VOIP gateway), it is no problem to call outside customers, but we have to mention that we need add prefix '9' before we dial our customers numbers.
-In miniSipServer, prefix '9' is the default outgoing prefix which is used to distinguish call type.
-For example, if the customer's number is '7321234568', we need dial '97321234568'.
+In miniSIPServer, prefix '9' is the default outgoing prefix which is used to distinguish call type.
+For example, if the customer's number is '1234567', we need to dial '91234567'.

 4.3.2 Receive incoming call

-When we configured external line before, we has indicated 'auto attendant' at the same time.
-So when the customer calls in, miniSipServer will prompt him/her to enter extension number.
-For example, once the customer calls "7321234567" ( the external line number provided by VOIP provider and configured in miniSipServer ), he/she will hear "Welcome, please enter extension number" and the customer can enter '100' to call Holly or enter '101' to call G.T.
+When we configured external line before, we has indicated 'auto attendant' at the same time by default.
+So when outside customers call in, miniSIPServer will prompt them to enter extension number.
+For example, once customers call "17770001234" ( the external line number provided by VOIP provider and configured in miniSIPServer ), they will hear "Welcome, please enter extension number" and they can enter '100' to call Holly or enter '101' to call G.T.

-Because miniSipServer uses "RFC2833" DTMF mode to collect the customer's input digits, we must confirm with our VOIP provider that they can support this DTMF mode.
+Because miniSIPServer uses "RFC2833" DTMF mode or SIP-INFO to collect customer's input digits, we must confirm with the VOIP provider that they can support these DTMF mode.